What is Laser Cutting?

 Nitrogen is the most common assist gas used when the cut of the laser must be excellent.
 The process vaporizes the metal, and before the vaporized metal can resolidify, the nitrogen gas moves it away from the cut edge.
 Nitrogen is also essential in:

-Lower Cost: Nitrogen assist and purge gas are some of the highest costs when it comes to laser cutting, particularly for fiber lasers.
-So any savings that will be made as a result of generating your own nitrogen will positively affect your bottom line!
+Lower Cost: Nitrogen assist and purge gas is one of the highest costs associated with laser cutting, particularly for fiber lasers.
+Any savings made as a result of generating your own nitrogen will positively impact your bottom line.

 Higher Productivity: By saving the time that is normally spent on changing tanks, you can ensure that your application runs continuously and without much attention from the operator.